kaicoh/dynamodel/README.md

 assert_eq!(converted, person);
 ```

-## Single-table design
+## Extra key-value pair for HashMap

-When you design your struct according to the
+If you design your struct according to the
 [single-table design](https://aws.amazon.com/jp/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/),
-you want separate data storing in the struct and its talbe key.
+you want set additional key-value sets to the HashMap sometimes.

 For example, the following diagram shows both `Video` and `VideoStats` are stored in the same
 table.

 ![Videos table](https://github.com/kaicoh/dynamodel/blob/images/videos_table.png?raw=true)

-Using container attribute `table_key`, you can implement this structure.
+Using container attribute `extra`, you can implement this structure.
-The `table_key` value must be a path for function whose argument is a reference of the struct's
+The `extra` value must be a path for function whose argument is a reference of the struct's
 instance and its return type is HashMap<String, AttributeValue>.

 ```rust